 Pubs in Cambridge that should be on your bucket list

 Cambridge is spoilt for choice when it comes to traditional pubs.
+But, of course, it’s not only about Scotch eggs, Sunday roasts, local ales, and cosy fires, the individual character of these pubs is the real attraction!
 Unfortunately, with most of them away from the city centre it might be hard to find these local gems.
-But, of course, it’s not only about Scotch eggs, Sunday roasts, local ales, and cosy fires, the individual character of these pubs is the real attraction!
+Here is our handy guide for the best pubs in Cambridge.

 We love our traditional pubs.
 Especially the Free Press!
-Not just because of its fantastic Scotch eggs, but also their cosy fires in the winter, great outdoor seating and a great offering of ales and wine.
+Not just because of its fantastic Scotch eggs but also for its cosy fires in the winter, spacious outdoor seating and a great offering of ales, wines and spirits.
 Highly recommended are their daily specials.
-Large outside seating area available.

 This trendy pub on Peas Hill is known for its outstanding selection of craft beer, Scotch eggs and Sunday Lunches, but they’re also home to one of the largest collections of Gin in Cambridge.
 Seating also available over two floors and at the back in their beer garden.